Mexican cuisine: Food and festivals

-Fruit punch is popular around Christmas time during Las Posadas.

 Mexican regional home cooking is completely different from the food served in most Mexican restaurants outside Mexico, which is usually some variety of Tex-Mex.
 The original versions of Mexican dishes are vastly different from their Tex-Mex variation.

 Some of Mexico's traditional foods involved complex or long cooking processes, including cooking underground (such as cochinita pibil).
 Before industrialization, traditional women spent several hours a day boiling dried corn then grinding it on a metate to make the dough for tortillas, cooking them one-by-one on a comal griddle.
 In some areas, tortillas are still made this way.
 Sauces and salsas were also ground in a mortar called a molcajete.
 Today, blenders are more often used, though the texture is a bit different.
 Most people in Mexico would say that those made with a molcajete taste better, but few do this now.

 Mole sauce, with dozens of varieties across the Republic, is seen as a symbol of Mexicanidad and is considered Mexico's national dish.

-The most important food for festivals and other special occasions is mole, especially mole poblano in the center of the country.
+A major food for festivals and other special occasions is mole, especially mole poblano in the center of the country.
 Mole is served at Christmas, Easter, Day of the Dead and at birthdays, baptisms, weddings and funerals, and tends to be eaten only for special occasions because it is such a complex and time-consuming dish.
 While still dominant in this way, other foods have become acceptable for these occasions, such as barbacoa, carnitas and mixiotes, especially since the 1980s.
 This may have been because of economic crises at that time, allowing for the substitution of these cheaper foods, or the fact that they can be bought ready-made or may already be made as part of the family business.